![]() |

 |

-A rod builder gave me his body dolly, and after cutting it up, and welding in some new material it will now fit the Buick body. |
+A rod builder gave me his body dolly, and after cutting it up an rearranging, it will now fit the Buick body. |

 Engine hoist ready to lift the body off the frame, now just awaiting some helpful hands to keep the balance. |